cefn/typescript-karma-counter/README.md

 This repo is a reference configuration for debugging and testing Typescript React code.
 It uses Karma, Jasmine, React-Testing-Library.

 It uses Webpack Server to launch an app or Karma to launch a test suite within any supported browser.
-In both cases, sourcemaps enable line-by-line debugging from within the browser or using VSCode.
+In both cases, sourcemaps enable line-by-line debugging of Typescript source from within the browser or using VSCode.

 ## Install the project